libp2p/js-libp2p-interfaces/src/connection/README.md

 Creates a new Connection instance.

 `localAddr` is the optional [multiaddr](https://github.com/multiformats/multiaddr) address used by the local peer to reach the remote.
-`remoteAddr` is the [multiaddr](https://github.com/multiformats/multiaddr) address used to communicate with the remote peer.
+`remoteAddr` is the optional [multiaddr](https://github.com/multiformats/multiaddr) address used to communicate with the remote peer.
 `localPeer` is the [PeerId](https://github.com/libp2p/js-peer-id) of the local peer.
 `remotePeer` is the [PeerId](https://github.com/libp2p/js-peer-id) of the remote peer.
 `newStream` is the `function` responsible for getting a new muxed+multistream-selected stream.